 Life moves very quickly at times, and some of the things you want to do may conflict with your desire to raise a family.
 Relationships, career plans, and your personal health can easily lead you to postponing having a child until later in life, but fertility diminishes over time.
 Thankfully, there are several ways you can achieve a successful pregnancy later in life thanks to various procedures including in vitro fertilization and intrauterine insemination.
-Female patients may also extend their fertility by freezing eggs or embryos.
+Female patients may also extend their fertility by utilizing egg freezing, also known as, fertility preservation.
 Men can also choose to have their sperm frozen for later use.

 Fertility preservation, commonly called “egg freezing,” is a safe and effective way to preserve eggs in their current state.
 This prevents them from diminishing over time and maximizes your future fertility.
 While many people choose fertility preservation so they pursue things like careers, education, and personal relationships, some unexpected concerns like cancer diagnoses can also impede your family building goals.
 Whether you’re choosing to extend your fertility or want to preserve your ability to have children in the future after receiving a cancer diagnosis, speak with one of the specialists at RMA-FL today about your options.